agiledev-students-spring2023/final-project-quizverse/instructions-0b-prototyping.md

 Publish as follows:

-1. If using Invision, "publish" your prototype - this generates a web URL where anyone can view the prototype.
+1. Click the button to `Share` your prototype in Figma... this opens a panel where you can allow "`Anyone with the link`" to view it, and copy the link.
-1. Update the `UX-DESIGN.md` document to include new section towards the top about the prototype, with a link to view the live prototype online.
+1. Update the `UX-DESIGN.md` document to include new section towards the top about the prototype, with a link to view the prototype online.
-1. Use git to add, commit, and push your repository to GitHub.com
+1. Use `git` to `add`, `commit`, and `push` your repository to GitHub.com.